DataDog/hiring-engineers/answers.md

 # Visualizing Data:

-Utilize the Datadog API to create a Timeboard that contains:
+**Question:** Utilize the Datadog API to create a Timeboard that contains:

 Your custom metric scoped over your host.
 Any metric from the Integration on your Database with the anomaly function applied.